mdabdullahbaig/nest-api-service/README.md

 ## Description

 This project is a simple NestJS API service for managing products and users.
 It demonstrates basic CRUD operations using controllers, services, and models.
 The project uses TypeScript and follows NestJS best practices.
+Authentication is enforced for all product modification endpoints using a custom AuthMiddleware that checks for a Bearer token in the Authorization header.

 ## Features